NaoiseOL/FPGAProject/index.md

 Throughout the cycle the image will transition through, day, night, sunrise and sunset.
 The brightness in each phase increases as it transitions to make a smoother transition on the eye.

+### **Conclusion**
+Overall, I was successfully able to create the image i had hoped for with this project.
+Using both the knowledge gained within labs through the semester with assistance from ai chatbots such as Chatgpt and CoPilot i was successfully able to create and adapt code within vivado to get the desired output.
+If given more time for the project my next aims would be to add more to the greenery section as well as add a sun and moon function for the changing day/night cycle stages.